fellod/odin-recipes/README.md

 # odin-recipes
 build basic recipe website

-I have learn't quite a bit from this project, specifically on how to use the github and git command-line.
-I was struggling at first because I didn't understand how/where to write my git commit messege.
-Throughout the project I only staged the changes without comitting them.
-I realised this too late when I was done with the project.
+I made a mistake for the commits.
+I only staged my changes and then commit'd it all at the end... so I went back and made some changes.
+It still looks random but it's just for the sake of having more commits/practicing.
+I will definitely ensure that I frequently commit for future projects.